kylemello/refinedstorage2/.github/CONTRIBUTING.md

 They ensure that there are no regressions, act as general documentation for the codebase, and ensure that the project can evolve over time.

 To avoid brittle tests, tests need to validate behavior.
-A test cannot rely on the internal code structure, so most mocking should be avoided.
+A test cannot rely on the internal code structure, so most use of mocking should be avoided.

+### Unit testing

+Tests in the API modules are regular unit tests.
+Don't see a "unit" here as a code unit, but as a unit of behavior.

+> Don't isolate code by using mocking, even in a unit test.

+These tests don't rely on, nor know about, Minecraft.

+Additionally, tests in the `refinedstorage2-network` module use the `refinedstorage2-network-test` JUnit plugin to easily set up networks for testing.

+### Integration testing

+To test the entire chain from Minecraft to the API modules, we use integration tests.
+These tests are located in the test source set of the `refinedstorage2-platform-forge` module.

+We write these integration tests as Minecraft gametests using the NeoForge testing framework.

 ### Test coverage